The Common Program of the People's Republic of China 1949-1954

 Since 1949, as the deposits close to the east coast have become exhausted, the centre of gravity of production has shifted from north-east China to become heavily concentrated in the north, particularly the provinces of Shanxi and Inner Mongolia.
 Small rural mines were common in the pre-Communist period but after 1949 most were closed down by the new authorities, both for safety reasons and to protect the State Owned Enterprises’ monopoly.

-During 1949–52, the major objectives were to gain control of coal supplies, reconstruct the existing mines, and concentrate all new coal mine construction in the northeast.
+During 1949–52, the major objectives were to gain control of coal supplies, reconstruct the existing mines, and concentrate all new coal mine construction in the northeast and to increase coking coal output for steel production and to build a base for the construction of Chinese machinery for the coal industry so the PRC would be able to fulfill its policy of self-reliance.
 In 1949, the Chinese initially estimated that around 175 coal shafts would need to be closed or abandoned by 1955.
+Newly dug coal wells leaked, threatened to collapse, and had to be shut down, wasting all the precious investment.
+In their rush to produce more coal, inexperienced CCP managers failed to conduct necessary explorations.
+Similarly, in Jilin, the Shuangyahe gold mine, another CCP self-reliance project, was costing the new government hundreds of millions of yuan each month while producing little gold.
+Hundreds of other projects suffered from poor accounting and mismanagement.
+The very confidence the CCP enjoyed among the proletarian masses was at risk.
+Frustrated but ambitious, the CCP turned its gaze to its newly acquired ally, the Soviet Union.
 However, after consulting with Soviet advisers in 1952, this estimate was revised to no more than 60 shafts by 1957.
 As part of their loan package, the Soviets provided nearly all the rolling stock required for the industry's startup.
 Among the 156 projects supported by the SU and other Eastern Bloc countries at the time, 24 were coal projects, with a focus on large mines and preparation plants.
 Additionally, the Poles delivered at least five plants and contracted to supply complete equipment for two coal mines, three coal dressing plants, and several smaller projects.
 By 1952 production had recovered to the pre-1949 peak.
 In 1952 the largest concentration of coal production was in Liaoning (17.7 per cent), followed by Shanxi (16.3 per cent), and Hebei (15.2 per cent).
-Together the north and northeast regions produced almost 70 per cent of total output, 36 per cent in the north and 33.2 per cent in the north- east.Investment in coal production as a proportion of total investment in energy decreased from 51.9 per cent in 1953 to 34.2 per cent in 1957
+Together the north and northeast regions produced almost 70 per cent of total output, 36 per cent in the north and 33.2 per cent in the north- east.Investment in coal production as a proportion of total investment in energy decreased from 51.9 per cent in 1953 to 34.2 per cent in 1957 The Soviets advocated for the practical implementation of world-class technology tailored to the specific geological conditions of each mine.
+In contrast, the Chinese sought both cutting-edge technology and the extensive use of human labor to overcome any challenges.
+This approach was also promoted as a solution to the unemployment issue.

 Throughout the 1950s, China's predominantly rural population relied heavily on coal and biomass as primary energy sources.
 Coal accounted for 96 percent of the country's energy production and 94 percent of its consumption.
 However, between 1949 and 1954, as China began its industrialization process and pursued energy independence, its commercial energy industry grew rapidly.
 Primary energy consumption increased from 24 million tonnes of coal equivalent (mtce) in 1949 to 50 mtce in 1952.